helm/charts/stable/nginx-ingress/README.md

 `controller.admissionWebhooks.service.loadBalancerSourceRanges` | List of IP CIDRs allowed access to load balancer (if supported) | `[]`
 `controller.admissionWebhooks.service.servicePort` | Admission webhook service port | `443`
-`controller.admissionWebhooks.service.type` | Type of admission webhook service to create | `ClusterIP` `controller.admissionWebhooks.patch.enabled` | If true, will use a pre and post install hooks to generate a CA and certificate to use for the prometheus operator tls proxy, and patch the created webhooks with the CA. | `true`
+`controller.admissionWebhooks.service.type` | Type of admission webhook service to create | `ClusterIP` `controller.admissionWebhooks.patch.enabled` | If true, will use a pre and post install hooks to generate a CA and certificate to use for validating webhook endpoint, and patch the created webhooks with the CA. | `true`
 `controller.admissionWebhooks.patch.image.repository` | Repository to use for the webhook integration jobs | `jettech/kube-webhook-certgen`
 `controller.admissionWebhooks.patch.image.tag` |  Tag to use for the webhook integration jobs | `v1.0.0`
 `controller.admissionWebhooks.patch.image.pullPolicy` | Image pull policy for the webhook integration jobs | `IfNotPresent`